Arriving in South Florida

+For the longest time, well since early 2000s, I wanted to head where the interior designers shop in south Florida.
 My husband Jim and I went on an impromptu trip to Fort Lauderdale, Florida, which is about four hours away.
-Fort Lauderdale is known as the Venice of the Americas with its many canals.
+The primary purpose for our visit was to explore the Design Center of the Americas located in Dania Beach, Florida.
+Our first stop though was Fort Lauderdale which is known as the Venice of the Americas with its many canals.
 Our first night there, we took a stroll down to ride the Water Taxi and took a leisurely boat ride for the evening.
 We learned about the neighborhood and who owned which home and which yacht.
 It was a cool breezy evening and the lovely owners along the way waved to us in a friendly manner as they, too, were enjoying the evening.

-The highlight of our trip was on the second day though.
-Have you ever wondered where interior designers source for their beautiful creations?
+The highlight of our trip was on the second day though when we headed a bit further south.
+Have you ever wondered where interior designers shop for fabric, art, furniture, etc. for their beautiful creations?
 For many years, prior to my attending Seminole State College to learn about interior design, I spent a lot of time reading Architectural Digest and Florida Design magazines.
-A good majority of the articles referenced DCOTA, the Design Center of the Americas, as the source for the objects d’art, fabrics and materials found in the magazines’ beautiful designs.
+A good majority of the articles in these two publications referenced DCOTA, the Design Center of the Americas, as the source for the objects d’art, fabrics and materials found in the magazines’ beautiful designs.

 DCOTA has been in Fort Lauderdale (Dania) for about 30 years.
 The building complex has four floors, two of which are design store fronts.
 The remaining floors are either vacant or leased as office space.
 The fall of the economy left many companies no choice but to close.
 Even with what remains, the interior design of this building complex is stellar.
 I especially love the Brazilian tigerwood.
-Here are a couple photos.
+Here is an amazing photo of this wood.

 There were two stores in particular that caught my attention: Eggersmann USA and PPM Collections.
 Eggersmann, which origins in Germany, had fabulous kitchen cabinets as well as closet configurations.
 Eggersmann kitchen cabinets are unique in that the cupboard doors open like mini garage doors, a very cool concept.
 I’m sure this reduces the damage of running into the corners of cabinet doors with your head and prevents many injuries because the cabinet doors are above you.
 Eggersmann’s work is all custom; you select the finishes desired for your project.
 Aren’t they just stunning?